Exposing and confronting the power of the fossil fuel industry

 The Corporation (2003) examined an institution within society.
 The New Corporation (2020) reveals a world now fully remade in the corporation’s image, perilously close to losing democracy.
 This new film traces the devastating consequences, connecting the dots between then and now, and inspires with stories of resistance and change from around the world.
-Conference registrants will get special access to watch the film online ahead of time and will then be able to participate in a discussion with filmmakers Joel Bakan and Jennifer Abbott.
+Conference registrants got special access to watch the film online ahead of time and were able to participate in a discussion with filmmakers Joel Bakan and Jennifer Abbott.

 This conference is hosted by the Corporate Mapping Project, University of Victoria, Canadian Centre for Policy Alternatives – BC & Saskatchewan Offices & the Parkland Institute.